Third session of the United Nations General Assembly: Paris part

-Representatives met in Paris from 21 September to 12 December 1948 in Paris, France to convene the third session.
+Representatives met in Paris from 21 September to 12 December 1948 to convene the third session.
 It was hosted at the Palais de Chaillot in the 16th arrondissement of Paris.

 In all there were 618 different meetings of the assembly and various committees at the Paris session.
 Initially there were negotiations over whether the Eastern Bloc would have adequate representation on the United Nations General Committee and other such UN bodies.
 The most important achievements of the Paris session were the ratifications of two foundational and essential documents, the Universal Declaration of Human Rights and the Convention on the Prevention and Punishment of the Crime of Genocide.
 The general assembly vote on the first was 48-0 with 8 absentions, and the vote on the second was 50-0 with 0 abstentions.
 Otherwise the Paris session was marked by disagreements between the West and the Eastern Bloc, with Andrey Vyshinsky, the head of the delegation from the Soviet Union, criticizing John Foster Dulles, the acting chair of the United States delegation.
 In the end, the Soviet Union expressed frustration that none of its own proposals had passed.
 The Paris session also addressed the situation on the Korean peninsula by declaring, via a 48-6 margin, the Republic of Korea to be the only legitimate government there.

 New York part

-The second part of the third session took place in New York City, United States, from 5 April to 18 May 1949.
+The second part of the third session took place in New York City from 5 April to 18 May 1949.
 It was held at the New York City Building within Flushing Meadows Park in the borough of Queens.
 Many of the committee sessions were held just outside the city in the village of Lake Success.
 As a result, the naming of this part of the session is often referred to be both at Flushing Meadows Park and Lake Success.

 The most significant action of this part of the session was United Nations General Assembly Resolution 273, allowing the admission of the State of Israel into the United Nations.
 The general assembly voted 37–12 with 9 abstentions.
 Otherwise the overall session ended on an inconclusive note, with several questions regarding the disposition of Italian colonies left for the next session.